tomdamelio/EPiC-2023-Challenge/readme.md

 - Scenario 3: `test_scenario_3.py`
 - Scenario 4: `test_scenario_4.py`

+**Note**: There is a folder named `/ACII_figures` that contains the scripts necessary for generating the figures used in our ACII 2023 workshop paper.
+Please refer to this folder if you are interested in replicating or understanding the visual representations from the publication.

 ### Results

 The prediction results for each of the four scenarios are stored in the `./results` directory.